Browncoat/NCCCoreDataClient/README.md

 If the relationship is an update/create (upsert) then you can use the method

+// Swift
+`Address.upsertObjectWithDictionary(address, uid: address["id"] as NSString, inManagedObjectContext: self.managedObjectContext)`

+// Objective-C
 `[Address upsertObjectWithDictionary:dictionary uid:dictionary[@"id"] inManagedObjectContext:self.managedObjectContext];`

-The helper method `[NSManagedObjectContext mainContext]` is also available to alsways reach the main NSManagedObjectContext.
+The following helper method is also available to alsways reach the main NSManagedObjectContext.

+// Swift
+`NSManagedObjectContext.mainContext()`

+// Objective-C
+`[NSManagedObjectContext mainContext]`

 ### Set BasePath and Object Id Keys